TrellisCommerce/shopify-tailwind-starter-base/README.md

 ## Steps to Start Using this Starter Theme

-1. Fork this repository, navigate to the directory, run `npm install`.
+1. Fork this repository & enable actions in the repo's Actions tab.

 :bangbang: | When forking this repo, make sure to change the settings in the forked repo under Settings > Actions > General > Workflow permissions to be `Read and write permissions` and check `Allow GitHub Actions to create and approve pull requests` for the Theme Check & Lighthouse actions to run
 :---: | :---

+2. Clone the forked repo, navigate to the directory in your terminal, & run `npm install`.

-2. In the theme section of your Shopify admin you can connect to a GitHub repository via “Add theme” button.
+3. In the theme section of your Shopify admin you can connect to a GitHub repository via “Add theme” button.

 <img width="500" alt="Add a theme and connect it to your github repo" src="https://user-images.githubusercontent.com/75811975/162517993-31a22954-6600-45f9-ab6e-2b9735c9efba.png">

-3. In your terminal, navigate to the cloned repo directory, and use the Shopify CLI to login to your store with `shopify login --store=mystore.myshopify.com` and launch the development server with `shopify theme serve`.
+4. In your terminal, navigate to the cloned repo directory, and use the Shopify CLI to login to your store with `shopify login --store=mystore.myshopify.com` and launch the development server with `shopify theme serve`.

 :bangbang: | If you signed in via your partner dashboard, you must add a separate user in that Shopify store with admin rights and sign in with this new user when logging in using the Shopify CLI
 :---: | :---